dpmin7/technical-experiment/experiment5/experiment5.md

 The experiment will proceed with the following steps:

 1. Set up `dump1090` and the ADSBHub feeding script on Raspberry Pi 5 with SDR and antenna connected.
+2. Confirm that the system functions normally when hardware is connected — ✅ Confirmed.
-2. Simulate a failure by disconnecting the SDR or antenna and observe system behavior.
+3. Simulate a failure by disconnecting the SDR or antenna and observe system behavior.
-3. Develop a monitoring mechanism (e.g., script or systemd watchdog) that detects hardware disconnection.
+4. Develop a monitoring mechanism (e.g., script or systemd watchdog) that detects hardware disconnection.
-4. Implement automated stopping of `dump1090` upon failure detection.
+5. Implement automated stopping of `dump1090` upon failure detection.
-5. Simulate hardware reconnection and implement detection of recovery.
+6. Simulate hardware reconnection and implement detection of recovery.
-6. Automatically restart `dump1090` and feeding script.
+7. Automatically restart `dump1090` and feeding script.
-7. Verify and log system behavior throughout the experiment.
+8. Verify and log system behavior throughout the experiment.

 ## Duration
 Deadline: 2025-06-17